-On May 26, 2022, the Company's board of directors approved the 2022 Equity Incentive Plan (the "2022 Plan"), which was adopted by the Company's stockholders on July 12, 2022.
-The Company reserved 8.0 million shares of the Company's common stock for issuance under the 2022 Plan plus the number of shares subject to awards that were outstanding under the 2012 Plan as of 12:01 a.m.
-Pacific Time on June 22, 2022 (the "Prior Plan Expiration Time"), to the extent that, after the Prior Plan Expiration Time, such shares would have recycled back to the 2012 Plan (as defined below) in connection with the awards' expiration, termination, cancellation, forfeiture, or repurchase, as described further below, and in each case, subject to adjustment upon certain changes in the Company's capitalization.
+The Company reserved 8.0 million shares of the Company's common stock for issuance under the 2022 Equity Incentive Plan (the "2012 Plan") plus the number of shares subject to awards that were outstanding under the 2012 Equity Incentive Plan (the "2012 Plan") as of 12:01 a.m.
+Pacific Time on June 22, 2022 (the "Prior Plan Expiration Time"), to the extent that, after the Prior Plan Expiration Time, such shares would have recycled back to the 2012 Plan in connection with the awards' expiration, termination, cancellation, forfeiture, or repurchase, as described further below, and in each case, subject to adjustment upon certain changes in the Company's capitalization.
 The 2022 Plan provides for the granting of incentive stock options to employees and non-statutory stock options to employees, directors or consultants, and granting of stock appreciation rights, restricted stock, restricted stock units and performance units, qualified performance-based awards, and stock grants.
 The stock option price of incentive stock options granted cannot be less than the fair market value on the effective date of the grant.
 Options, restricted stock, and restricted stock units generally vest over three or four years and expire ten years after the grant.
-As of June 30, 2023, 1,860,669 shares remained available for future grants under the 2022 Plan.
+As of September 30, 2023, 1,952,177 shares remained available for future grants under the 2022 Plan.